StackStorm/st2docs/docs/source/troubleshooting/purging_old_data.rst

 delete old data more often then that, you should look at the purge scripts described below.

+The garbage collector service also cleans up old Inquiries by marking them as "timed out".
+Unlike action executions or trigger instances, each Inquiry has its own configured TTL.
+See :doc:`Inquiries </inquiries>` for more information on how to enable garbage collection for Inquiries.

 2. Manual purging using purge scripts
 -------------------------------------